What's the Difference Between a Nebulizer and an Inhaler?

 Nebulizers take at least 5 or 10 minutes to deliver the medicine.
 They can be a bit bulky and noisy, and might not be that easy to carry around.

-Medicines that get breathed in are a key part of asthma treatment for most people.
-They work to prevent flare-ups from happening and they help keep flare-ups from getting really bad.
-But inhalers can be tricky to use.
+Inhalers can be tricky to use.
 Your doctor might ask you to take a puff from your inhaler during an office visit to check your technique and be sure the medicine is getting to where it's needed.
+He or she might recommend using an inhaler to make things easier for you.

 If you have questions about your inhaler, ask someone on your asthma care team.
-They're there to answer your questions.
 They want to be sure that the inhaler you're using is the right one for you.
 If the medicine isn't getting to your lungs where it's needed, it's not doing any good!